When Can We Travel To Sri Lanka In 2022?

 ENTERING SRI LANKA

-Fully vaccinated travellers can stay at any type of accommodation with no quarantine or on-arrival PCR test required.
+Fully vaccinated travellers can travel to Sri Lanka, no quarantine or on-arrival PCR test required.
 Any vaccination accepted by the country of origin is acceptable.
 An original copy of the vaccination certificate in English must be produced on arrival.

-For additional details, view the official government source (Sri Lanka Tourism).
+For additional details on entering view the official tourism website (Sri Lanka Tourism).

-From October 2021 on arrival ETA’s for Sri Lanka can be organised, though it is still recommended getting this online to avoid delays at the airport.
+From October 2021 on arrival ETA’s for Sri Lanka can be done, though it is still recommended getting this online to avoid delays.

 NEGATIVE COVID RESULT

 Arrivals in Sri Lanka must present a negative Covid (PCR) test report in English when checking in.
 This test must be done within 72 hours of departure.